Smash Mouth: Musical style

 Earlier in their career, Smash Mouth was part of the ska punk scene.
-After the success of their single, "Walking on the Sun," the band began including more elements of psychedelic pop and other retro styles of the 1960s in their compositions.
+After the success of their single, "Walkin' on the Sun", the band began including more elements of psychedelic pop and other retro styles of the 1960s in their compositions.
 They would ultimately come to be known as a pop rock, power pop and alternative rock band, despite still retaining some elements of their ska and reggae roots.